Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Protocols for generating graph states

 For guidance in the design of our heuristic, we instead look to the minimization of the cut rank, which is proportional to the rank of the adjacency matrix for the nodes in the graph state with edges crossing the partition \cite{hein2006}.
 During the finalization of this manuscript, this minimization was addressed directly by a simulated annealing heuristic algorithm \cite{pettersen2026bipartitioninggraphstatesdistributed}, however, was limited to the case of bisection ($k=2$) and did not discuss how that metric would correspond to a graph state generation protocol for values of $k$ greater than 2.

-To provide a scalable protocol-algorithm pair for arbitrary values of $k$ that outperforms the start-of-the-art for edge minimization heuristics across multiple metrics, we start by describing our protocol, VCG, which has a more tractable graph algorithmic objective to visualize than cut rank.
-Specifically, as also stated in \cite{hein2006}, the minimum vertex cover will upper-bound the cut rank, and finding a minimum vertex cover has a polynomial time solution if the graph is bipartite by Kőnig's theorem \cite{konigtheorm, hopcroft_karp}, which states that the minimum vertex cover is equal to the maximum matching in bipartite graphs.
-Furthermore, for sparse graphs, the matching will roughly equal the rank \cite{konrad_et_al}.
+To provide a scalable protocol-algorithm pair for arbitrary values of $k$ that outperforms the state-of-the-art for edge minimization heuristics across multiple metrics, we start by describing our protocol, VCG, which has a more tractable graph algorithmic objective to visualize than cut rank.
+Specifically, as also stated in \cite{hein2006}, the minimum vertex cover will upper bound the cut rank, and finding a minimum vertex cover has a polynomial time solution if the graph is bipartite by Kőnig's theorem \cite{konigtheorm, hopcroft_karp}, which states that the minimum vertex cover is equal to the maximum matching in bipartite graphs.
+Furthermore, for sparse graphs (where sparsity in this context means that the number of edges in every induced subgraph is at most a constant larger than the number of nodes in the subgraph), the matching will roughly equal the rank \cite{konrad_et_al}.

 We can work with bipartite graphs by forming the edges between each pair of QPUs (hamlets) pair-by-pair, recalling that local operations are free, and the intra-QPU edges can be generated after the inter-QPU edges have been established.
 This assumption also implies that the quantum network being used only ever needs to be able to generate two-qubit inter-QPU GHZ states.